diepala/cantor/README.md

 - 1x TRRS cable
 - 1x USB cable compatible with your computer and the blackpill

+#### Cantor MX
+- Same as the classic, but switches can be choc v1, choc v2, MX 5 pin, or MX 3pin, and the compatible keycaps for chosen switches.

+@todo: Should this be expanded/simplified?
 ### Order the PCB

-Download the gerber file from realeses, and submit it to your favorite PCB manufacturer.
+Download the gerber file from releases, and submit it to your favorite PCB manufacturer.
 The keyboard designs have been tested with JLCPCB.
+More details on the ordering process can be found in the [PCB Ordering Guide](doc/pcb_ordering_guide.md).

 Note: if you don't want a random tracking number to be printed in the PCB, make sure to select the option 'Remove Order Number' in JLCPCB.